cadmiumkitty/data-quality-analytics/README.md

 ## Design decisions

-1. Goal is the efficient retrieval and visualization of data quality information.
+1. Goal is the efficient retrieval and visualisation of data quality information.
 1. Use plain set of hierarchies ignoring groups of fundamental concepts (e.g., Abstract Concepts).
 1. Use individual dimension columns in the fact table for each dimension (e.g., Role, Party).
-Result in many dimension key columns in the fact table but makes it easy to visualize.
+Result in many dimension key columns in the fact table but makes it easy to visualise.
-1. Use plain fixed-depth hierarchies for dimensions to simplify browsing and visualization (i.e., no bridge tables).
+1. Use plain fixed-depth hierarchies for dimensions to simplify browsing and visualisation (i.e., no bridge tables).
 1. Start with plain SQL, then try dbt.
 1. Although System is a kind of data container, people tend to think in terms of systems when discussing lineage at the least granular level.